Zimtente/ens-collections/README.md

 **Get Tokens from List of Names**

-This takes any CSV file with one or two columns where the first column is the ENS name.
-The name will be normalized and the token ID will be added to second column in outfile.
+This takes any CSV file where the first column is the ENS name.
+The name will be normalized (.eth removed) and the token ID will be added as the second column in outfile.csv.
+Use this outfile for the collection CSV.

 `npm run get-tokens src/example.csv outfile.csv`

+**Additional Information**

+- How to convert a name into a token ID: https://docs.ens.domains/dapp-developer-guide/ens-as-nft